-Matt Stewart is an award-winning reporter who joined FOX 4 in September 2012.
+Matt Stewart is an Emmy award-winning reporter who joined FOX 4 in September 2012.

-Matt has travelled the Midwest during his 15-year broadcasting career.
+Matt has traveled the Midwest during his 21-year broadcasting career.
 He’s anchored and reported in Omaha, Neb; Sioux City, Iowa; Kearney, Neb; Dayton, Ohio; and Kansas City.
-As a young, aspiring journalist, Matt dreamed of working in Kansas City, and he is thrilled to live and work in the city he calls home.
+As a young, aspiring journalist, Matt always dreamed of working in KC and is thrilled to live and work in the city he calls home.

-Matt lives in Lenexa with his wife, Chrissy, and their three children.
+Matt lives in Lenexa with his wife, Chrissy, their three children and their chihuahua, Ruby.